greatnortherncircuits/de7301-docs/source/installation.rst

 Plug in Flat Flex Cables to DE7301
 ++++++++++++++++++++++++++++++++++

+In the next step, you are going to connect the two flex cables to the DE7301.

 Watch the following video, then continue to read the below instructions.

 .. raw:: html